somecallmejosh/ux-engineering-portfolio/content/projects/forever-project.md

 I'm lucky to have friends and peers who also work in the trenches.
 It's surprising how many musicians are also tech folks.
 Oh, did I mention that I'm also a musician?
 Details...
 Sometimes staying current just means having a casual conversation about the random quirks of the new Vue release, or swapping notes about weird browser bugs we've hit recently.
 A lot of good learning starts with, "Hey, have you seen this weird thing?"

 ## Reviewing PRs
-I learn a lot by reviewing other people's pull requests&mdash;and by having mine reviewed, too.
+I learn a lot by reviewing other people's pull requests and by having mine reviewed, too.
 You see different styles.
 Different ways to solve the same problem.
 Different ways to think about naming things, structuring components, or balancing performance vs clarity.

 PRs are like mini crash courses in real-world front-end problem solving.
 I'm also liking the way that GitHub is starting to surface AI-generated suggestions for PRs.
 It's not perfect, but it can help highlight potential issues or improvements that I might have missed.